 Surrogacy Terms Intended Parents Should Know

-We use surrogacy terms interchangeably.
-However, the general definition for a Surrogate is a woman who is carrying a baby for hopeful parents who cannot have a child on their own and there are two types of surrogates: gestational surrogates and traditional surrogates.
+Sometimes, we use surrogacy terms interchangeably.
+However, the general definition for a Surrogate is a woman who is carrying a baby for hopeful parents who cannot have a child on their own and there are two types of surrogates: Gestational Surrogates and traditional surrogates.

 In this surrogacy, the carrier has a biological relationship to the child ( we use surrogate’s eggs).
 Carrier gets pregnant via artificial insemination (IUI).
 Although it is the most common type of surrogacy, the majority of surrogacy arrangements today involve gestational surrogacy.